SciPost is a complete online publication portal managed by and for scientists.

 Preprint handling and circulation occurs through the well-established arXiv; the rest of the publication process, from peer refereeing through publication all the way to post-publication commenting, is offered by SciPost.

-In the startup phase, two Journals are being offered:
+The following Journals are currently being offered:

-Both Journals cover all domains and subject areas within the field of Physics.
+These Journals cover all domains and subject areas within the field of Physics.

 All SciPost Journals are subscription-free, two-way open access (free for readers, free for authors) online journals.